 Non-Resident Research Fellow

-Mitch Shin is a Non-Resident Research Fellow of the Institute for Security & Development Policy (ISDP), Stockholm Korea Center, Sweden.
-He is Chief Koreas Correspondent at The Diplomat where he covers national security and foreign affairs of the two Koreas.
-Mr. Shin is currently an M.A. candidate in International Affairs at King’s College of London.
+Mitch Shin is a Non-Resident Research Fellow of the Institute for Security & Development Policy (ISDP), Stockholm Korea Center.
+He is the Chief Koreas Correspondent at The Diplomat where he covers national security and foreign affairs of the two Koreas.
+Mr. Shin is currently an M.A. candidate in International Affairs at King’s College London.
 He received a bachelor’s degree in Communication from the University of Utah.
 Before he joined the team, he covered local news of South Korea as a news reporter at Asia Times.
 He also worked as a news assistant for contributors working with Deutsche Welle and Al Jazeera.
-Mr. Shin’s main research areas are security and conflict issues of the two Koreas.
+Mr. Shin’s main research areas are emerging defense and security technologies, deterrence, non-proliferation, and security and conflict of the two Koreas.

 Publications by Mitch Shin